Skip to main content

 stepcount

-The SSL model was pre-trained using the large-scale UK Biobank Accelerometer Dataset, and fine-tuned on the OxWalk Dataset.
+The foundation model was trained using self-supervised learning on the large-scale UK Biobank Accelerometer Dataset, and fine-tuned on the OxWalk Dataset.

 The command-line tool can process Axivity AX3 files (UK Biobank, China Kadoorie Biobank) directly.
 For consumer devices like Fitbit and Apple Watch, convert them to raw CSV first.